swami1995/swami1995.github.io/_includes/cv.md

- I am a final year PhD student at the Robotics Institute at CMU advised by [Prof. Zico Kolter](http://zicokolter.com/) and [Prof. Zac Manchester](http://roboticexplorationlab.org/).
-I am broadly interested in understanding how to make optimization problems work well with machine learning models in the context of various problems in robotics such as inverse problems, optimal control, 3D reconstruction, post estimation etc. I previously finished my Masters in Robotics from Robotics Institute and was advised by [Prof. Katia Sycara](https://www.ri.cmu.edu/ri-faculty/katia-sycara/).
+ I'm a final year PhD student at CMU advised by [Prof. Zico Kolter](http://zicokolter.com/) and [Prof. Zac Manchester](http://roboticexplorationlab.org/).
+Developing RL and iterated inference based reasoning algorithms for deep networks across applications spanning multi-agent LLMs, robotic control, 3D vision, generative models and differentiable solvers.
+Published at NeurIPS, CVPR, CoRL, ICRA, AAMAS.
+Blending deep algorithmic understanding with pragmatic engineering to deliver robust, reliable systems.
 My publications and descriptions of some selected projects are available below and on [my Google Scholar page](https://scholar.google.com/citations?user=do8COWIAAAAJ&hl=en).

-I also recently interned at [Nuro](https://nuro.ai/), self-driving car startup, where I worked on developing a differentiable planning pipeline.
+I also carely deeply about ensuring that we build AI that benefits humanity and ensuring our social infrastructure can adapt to it.
+I've written various blogs discussing my thoughts on various topics, from 'the economic and governance infrastructure for the agentic web' to 'where the next scaling laws for LLMs will come from'.
+Follow my [Blog](https://swaminathangurumurthy805874.substack.com/profile/posts).

 ## <i class="fa fa-chevron-right"></i> Education